GabrielPRDF/GabrielPRDF/README.md

 ## Hi there 👋, i'm Gabriel Fonseca!

+# I've been working with development for over 7 years, always looking to learn better methodologies and approaches.

 <!--
 **GabrielPRDF/GabrielPRDF** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.